ceddlyburge/dijkstra-ish/readme.md

 I have never come across a programmer that applies the Law of Demeter absolutely.
 I believe that the general wisdom is to weigh up the benefits of the encapsulation against the additional pass through code that is required.
 I notice that Martin Fowler would prefer it to be called the "Occasionally Useful Suggestion of Demeter"

-In the code that you are talking about, the RouteExtension class does have two good examples of meaningful encapsulation (services_town and retraces_existing_leg).
+In the code that you are talking about, RouteExtension.retraces_existing_leg is a good example of meaningful encapsulation.

 I have looked at the code to look for opportunities to meaningfully increase encapsulation, and have added RouteCandidate.ending_point, which is used from lines 107 and 115 of route_candidate.rb.